manasvishrivastava09/React-Projects/README.md

  useEffect

- # types of routing
+ # Types of routing
- 1-serverside routing
+ # 1-serverside routing
  Server side routing means , make a netwrk call, the about us page is coming from server.

- 2-client side routing-
+  # 2-client side routing-
  this is client side routing , we are not making any network calls  , because when i load the app it already has the code for about us. it just loads the component.
  If i go to contact page it loads the contact page component over here. it does not make any network calls, the only network call is made when i make  a network call in the api.